najmarazzaq761/Ecommerce-Sales-Analysis/README.md

 This project has provided valuable insights into e-commerce sales, revealing key trends and patterns that can inform business decisions.
 The findings highlight the importance of data-driven decision-making in optimizing product offerings and improving customer satisfaction.

-Feel free to explore the [notebook]([link-to-notebook](https://colab.research.google.com/drive/16BFI2vCVPSePAbl2zk1zQyqBrIQH3mwO?usp=sharing)) for detailed analysis and visualizations.
+Feel free to explore the [notebook]([https://colab.research.google.com/drive/16BFI2vCVPSePAbl2zk1zQyqBrIQH3mwO?usp=sharing])for detailed analysis and visualizations.